mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 "You're a meager little pawn, Kipnu.
 Fighting a war you never signed up for.
 But never forget: you're my meager little pawn."

 Shinna lifted haeself out of the hole and carried Casra through that bustling crowd of addicts and revolutionaries.
 Some of those who knew Casra cried out at the sight of hae body.
 They leaped to wrest hae free from Shinna's arms, but Kipnu held them back, tried to assure them that Shinna was helping hae, but they didn't hear him.
-The hope of hae return had kept them alive a day at a time, and now it was dashed.
+The hope of hae return had kept them alive, and now that hope was gone.

+Penyi came upon the listener again, sounding particularly flustered.

+"A fire.
+There's a fire coming from the Pavilion!"

+Shinna left through the main entryway with Kipnu in toe, and turned hae path between the armory and the pavilion toward Ulu.
+Kipnu heard the clanging of weapons, hoped that Setre was doing well.

 <!-- left off -->